AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 ![Linking neuron function to gene expression](/resources/vl-overview-schematic.png)

 The purpose of this dataset is to link what a neuron does to who a neuron is.
+We address this challenge specifically for the case of cortical inhibitory neurons.
-Inhibitory neurons are not a single population — they comprise several molecularly distinct {term}`subclass`es with different connectivity, different intrinsic properties, and different roles in cortical computation.
-Measuring the activity of these subclasses during learning has historically required choosing one subclass in advance, labeling it genetically, and recording it in isolation.
+Inhibitory neurons are not a single population — they comprise several molecularly distinct {term}`subclass`es with different connectivity, different intrinsic properties, and different roles in cortical computation:
+{term}`Pvalb inhibitory neurons`s, {term}`Sst inhibitory neurons`s,
+{term}`Vip inhibitory neurons`s, {term}`Lamp5 inhibitory neurons`s.
+Measuring
+the activity of these subclasses during learning has historically required choosing one subclass in advance, labeling it genetically, and recording it in isolation.
 Here, all inhibitory neurons are labeled at once, recorded together